-A: The landlord can enter in a reasonable way at reasonable times to inspect, make repairs, supply necessary services, to show the building to purchasers, tenants, workmen, etc. Unless there is an emergency or it is impractical to do so, the landlord must give you at least one day’s notice of intent to enter.
+A: The landlord can enter in a reasonable way at reasonable times to inspect, make repairs, supply necessary services, show the building to purchasers, tenants, workmen, etc. Unless there is an emergency or it is impractical to do so, the landlord must give you at least one day’s notice of intent to enter.

 If you do not pay your rent within five days after written notice of your landlord’s written demand for payment, your landlord may terminate your rental agreement.

-If you have a typical month-to-month lease, the Residential Landlord Tenant Act requires that the landlord or tenant give written notice to the other at least 30 days before the termination is to be effective.
+For a month-to-month lease, the Residential Landlord Tenant Act requires that the landlord or tenant give written notice to the other at least 30 days before the termination is to be effective.
 Since it is a monthly tenancy, many agree that the termination is not effective until the end of a calendar month, assuming rent is paid on the first of the month in the month-to-month tenancy.
-For example, if a 30-day notice to vacate a month-to-month tenancy was given on March 3, the tenant would have until the last day of April to vacate.
-Likewise, the tenant must give the same type of notice of his desire to terminate or otherwise be obligated for the written payment through the end of April.
+For example, if a 30-day notice to terminate a month-to-month tenancy was given on March 3, the tenant would have until the last day of April to vacate.
+Likewise, the tenant must give the same type of notice of his/her desire to terminate or otherwise the landlord may seek rental payment through the end of April.
 However, not all landlords follow this calendar month policy and may permit or provide mid-month terminations, as long as at least 30 days’ notice is provided.

 If it is a “tenancy at will,” a 30-day notice to either the landlord or tenant to end the lease may be given at any time.